 Letters and Sounds are taught as a discrete 20 minute session.
 Each lesson follows the structure of review, teach, practise and apply.

 In years one and two, specific spelling rules and patterns are also taught alongside common exception words.

-Key stage two focuses on the consolidation of the spelling rules taught in Key Stage One and moves to its own years Spelling Toolkit or 'No nonsense spelling', whilst also embedding the statutory word list.
+Key stage two focuses on the consolidation of the spelling rules taught in Key Stage One and moves to its own years spelling rules , whilst also embedding the statutory word lists.
 The focus for these sessions is to review, teach, practise and apply taught spelling patterns in a fun and creative way to apply these in their writing.